Cassady Campbell | The World Is Flat, Satan Is Running Out Of Time, & We Never Went To The Moon.

 It's not even like what people think it is either.

-It's not the the really bizarre thing about it, man, it's all the bio labs that we had there, and all the money.
+The really bizarre thing about it, man, is all the biolabs that we had there and all the money.

-Um, and Zolchevsky was the chairman of the board of barisma.
+And Zelchevsky was the chairman of the board of Burisma.

-I mean, Hunter Biden spending $30,000 a month on rent, you know, and is in a mansion while Secret Service, you know, make some hot pockets and make sure he's okay.
+I mean, Hunter Biden's spending $30,000 a month on rent, you know, in his mansion while Secret Service, you know, makes him hot pockets and makes sure he's okay.

 Yeah, and doesn't get in trouble.

-And he and he illegally had a fire, he purchased a fire firearm illegally by uh lying on the form and didn't get in trouble for that.
+Andy, Andy illegally had a fire, he purchased a firearm illegally by lying on the form and didn't get in trouble for that.

 Yeah.

-Well, Trump didn't um pardon them because he wants to show everybody how evil um the system is.
+Well, Trump didn't pardon them because he wants to show everybody how evil the system is.

-You know, they they waited until like January 26th to arrest most of them 24th, 26th, because they wanted to make sure that Trump couldn't pardon anybody.
+You know, they waited till like January 26th to arrest most of them, 24th, 26th, because they wanted to make sure that Trump couldn't pardon anybody.